 When managed responsibly, credit cards can be a powerful tool for increasing your score.
-My advice would be to have several different cards from different banks and card networks (Visa, MasterCard, Discover and American Express).
+It can be effective to have several different cards from different banks and card networks (Visa, MasterCard, Discover and American Express).
 Don’t worry, you don’t have to use all of them at once!
 Just use a couple at a time and rotate them every three to four months.
 Rinse and repeat.
-That’s what many credit-savvy people have been doing to build their scores and it has obviously worked great!
+That’s what many credit-savvy people have been doing to build their scores and it has proven effective over time.

 Specifically, it’s recommended to look for credit cards that have no annual fee unless there is some compelling annual bonus (like a free hotel night) to justify the fee.
 That way they can be used and kept for the long term (and doing that will increase the average age of your accounts, which is an important component of your credit score).